spencerthayer/CLI-PHP-CYOA-Game/readme.md

   - Open `app/config.php` in a text editor.
   - Modify the `system_prompt` key within the returned array to change the game's setting or rules.
     ```php
-    'system_prompt' => "You are an interactive sci-fi adventure game set in space...",
+    'system_prompt' => "You are an interactive text-based adventure game called 'The Dying Earth.'
+    This is a grimdark world set in the twilight of civilization...",
     ```

 - **Adjusting API Parameters**